brabect1/risc8/doc/risc8doc.md

 on the PC and on UNIX.
 Existing code development tools used to develop code for the 16C57 may be used for the RISC8.
-It is assumed that the development of working code should be done in one of the many high-quality assembler/debugger tools that are available from a number of 3^rd^-party vendors.
-Once an Intel HEX format binary file is produced, it must be converted into a format acceptable to the Verilog
+It is assumed that the development of working code should be done in one of the many C compiler/assembler/debugger tools that are available from a number of 3rd-party vendors, including open source.

-\$readmemh format.
-The included C program, hex2v.c, can do this conversion.
+Once an Intel HEX format binary file is produced, it must be converted into a format acceptable to the Verilog `$readmemh` format.
+The included C program, `verif/other/hex2v.c`, can do this conversion.
 The program is a simple command-line program that accepts the Intel HEX filename as an input argument.
-The output is the
-\$readmemh-compatible data and can be piped to a ".rom" file.
-The basic.rom and dds.rom files are included in the distribution files to enable immediate running of a simulation.
+The output is the `$readmemh`-compatible data and can be piped to a ".rom" file.
+The `basic.rom` and `dds.rom` files are included in the distribution files to enable immediate running of a simulation.

-After the .ROM file is made, the Verilog simulation can be run;
+After having the .rom file, the Verilog simulation can be run:

     verilog test.v cpu.v regs.v idec.v alu.v exp.v dram.v pram.v

-The testbench test.v provides some limited debugging capability.
-Several Verilog ‘monitor’ tasks are available that will display changing register values, etc. It is expected that a waveform viewer such as CWAVES or UNDERTOW will be used for detailed debugging.
+The testbench `test.v` provides some limited debugging capability.
+Several Verilog "monitor" tasks are available that will display changing register values, etc.

 C compilers may also be used just as 16C57-compatible Assemblers may be used as long as they can generate the required Intel HEX format output.

+Here is an example of using the open-source [gputils](http://gputils.sourceforge.net/)
+assembler:

+    # Install gputils (example for Ubuntu/Debian systems)
+    sudo apt-get install gputils

+    # Assemble the symbolic code (.asm) into the binary code (.hex)
+    gpasm -o basic.hex basic.asm

+    # If needed, compile the HEX to Verilog ROM converter
+    gcc -o hex2v hex2v.c

+    # Create the Verilog ROM file
+    ./hex2v basic.hex > basic.rom

+An example how to use [SDCC](http://sdcc.sourceforge.net/) C compiler with PIC devices is [here](http://www.digitalpeer.com/blog/programming-a-pic-on-linux-tutorial).

 13 Expansion
 ------------